erey6/projecttwo/README.md

 * A user should be able to edit their entry.

 ## Additional technology
 As seen in the footer.
-The site uses icons from
+The site uses icons from flaticon